 Getting your light schedule right is an important part of growing cannabis.
+Actually, the size and the quality of your harvest depends largely on the amount of light your cannabis plants receive and its timing.
 The seedling, vegetative and flowering stages each require unique lighting conditions.
-Every grower does things in his or her own way, and we have tried to capture a wide range of successful strategies for implementing marijuana light schedules.
+Every grower does things in their own way, and we have tried to capture a wide range of successful strategies for implementing marijuana light schedules.
 Let’s check them out!

 High Yielding Strains

-Once your seed has been germinated (or your clones rooted), you have begun the first part of your cannabis journey.
-Your plant is at the seedling stage.
+Once your seed has germinated (or your clones rooted), your plant is at the seedling stage.
 This will last for only 2-3 weeks indoors but up to 6 weeks outside.
-Your plant will transition from growing single blade leaves to growing leaves with multiple blades (also known as “fingers”).
-On average, mature cannabis plants have between five and seven blades on each leaf.
-Cannabis plants are viewed as seedlings until they develop their mature leaves.
 During this stage, your cannabis plant will be exerting a lot of its energy to develop its root system.
+As a seedling, your plant will transition from growing single blade leaves to growing leaves with multiple blades (also known as “fingers”) - this is an indication that the seedling stage is over.

 Light Schedule Options For The Seedling Stage

 The optimal marijuana light schedule for seedlings is 18/6, meaning lights are on 18 hours per day and off (giving the plant darkness) for 6.
 However, some growers experiment with cannabis light schedules of 20/4 and even 24/0.
 Running lights on all day with a 24/0 light schedule will max out the limit of your equipment, especially fans, and will run up a high electricity bill.
 Opting for a 20/4 schedule gives your plants a small dark period to respire while still maximizing the amount of light your plants get, and also giving your equipment a short breather.
 It’s okay to experiment and find out what cannabis seedling light schedule works best for you.